-Minimum of 8 songs (suggested 18-25 minutes) memorized and prepared for the jury (Arias & opera roles can be substituted for more than one song at the discretion of the instructor.)
+Minimum of 6 songs (suggested 18-25 minutes) memorized and prepared for the jury (Arias & opera roles can be substituted for more than one song at the discretion of the instructor.)

-- 1 song of the student's choice performed for the jury - Voice Faculty will then request 1 (or more) songs - Language Requirements at the discretion of the teacher
+- 1 song of the student's choice performed for the jury - Voice Faculty will then request 1 (or more) songs - Language Requirements at the discretion of the teacher - One non-classical song may be presented at the discretion of the teacher.

 ❖ Voice Notebook: Each student is required to keep a voice notebook, which will be graded each week as a part of their preparation.
+This will be turned in for a final grade during the jury.
 The contents of the Voice Notebook are as follows: